Minimum Bisection is NP-hard on Unit Disk Graphs: Introduction

 Given a simple graph $G=(V,E)$ and ${k\geq 2}$, a \emph{balanced }$k$\emph{ -partition} of $G=(V,E)$ is a partition of $V$ into $k$ vertex sets $ V_{1},V_{2},\ldots ,V_{k}$ such that $|V_{i}|\leq \left\lceil \frac{|V|}{k} \right\rceil$ for every $i=1,2,\ldots ,k$.
 The \emph{cut size} (or simply, the \emph{size}) of a balanced $k$-partition is the number of edges of $G$ with one endpoint in a set $V_{i}$ and the other endpoint in a set $V_{j}$, where $i\neq j$.
 In particular, for $k=2$, a balanced $2$-partition of $G$ is also termed a \emph{bisection} of $G$.
 The \emph{minimum bisection} problem (or simply, \textsc{Min-Bisection}) is the problem, given a graph $G$ , to compute a bisection of~$G$ with the minimum possible size, also known as the \emph{bisection width} of $G$.

 Due to the practical importance of \textsc{Min-Bisection}, several heuristics and exact algorithms have been developed, which are quite efficient in practice~\cite{GraphPartitioning-Book}, from the first ones in the 70's~\cite{KL70} up to the very efficient one described in~\cite {DellingGRW12}.
 However, from the theoretical viewpoint, \textsc{ Min-Bisection} has been one of the most intriguing problems in algorithmic graph theory so far.
 This problem is well known to be NP-hard for general graphs~\cite{GareyJohnson}, while it remains NP-hard when restricted to the class of everywhere dense graphs~\cite{MacGregor78} (i.e.~graphs with minimum degree~$\Omega (n)$), to the class of bounded maximum degree graphs~ \cite{MacGregor78}, or to the class of $d$-regular graphs~\cite{Bui87}.
 On the positive side, very recently it has been proved that \textsc{ Min-Bisection} is fixed parameter tractable~\cite{CyganLPPS14}, while the currently best known approximation ratio is $O(\log n)$~\cite{Racke08}.
-Furthermore, it is known that \textsc{Min-Bisection} can be solved in polynomial time on trees and hypercubes~\cite{MacGregor78,DiazPS02}, on graphs with bounded treewidth~\cite{JansenKLS05}, as well as on grid graphs with a constant number of holes~\cite {PapadimitriouSideri96,FeldmannW11}.
+Furthermore, it is known that \textsc{Min-Bisection} can be solved in polynomial time on trees and hypercubes~\cite{MacGregor78,DiazPS02}, on graphs with bounded treewidth~\cite{JansenKLS05}, as well as on grid graphs with a constant number of holes~\cite{PapadimitriouSideri96,FeldmannW11}.

 In spite of this, the complexity status of \textsc{Min-Bisection} on planar graphs, on grid graphs with an arbitrary number of holes, and on unit disk graphs have remained longstanding open problems so far~\cite {FeldmannW11,DiazPPS01,Karpinski02,Kahruman09}.
 The first two of these problems are equivalent, as there exists a polynomial time reduction from planar graphs to grid graphs with holes~\cite{PapadimitriouSideri96}.
 Furthermore, there exists a polynomial time reduction from planar graphs with maximum degree $4$ to unit disk graphs~\cite{DiazPPS01}.
 Therefore, since grid graphs with holes are planar graphs of maximum degree $4$, there exists a polynomial reduction of \textsc{Min-Bisection} from planar graphs to unit disk graphs.
+Another motivation for studying \textsc{Min-Bisection} on unit disk graphs comes from the area of wireless communication networks~ \cite{AkyildizSSC02,BradonjicEFSS10}, as the bisection width determines the communication bandwidth of the network~\cite{Hromkovic05}.